Alaska Orff Chapter #88

 Article VI: Dues and Fiscal Year

 Section 1.
-The annual local dues shall be an amount recommended by the executive board and approved by the membership in the event that the dues need to be changed.
+The annual local dues shall be an amount recommended by the executive board and approved by the membership.

 Section 2.
 The fiscal year shall be from July 1 to June 30.